Jaydee8652/EspressoBatch/README.md

 ```
 python3 batch_control.py
 ```
-Displays the current slurm queue, determines the number of previously batched calculations. and
+Displays the current slurm queue, determines the number of previously batched calculations.

 #### Presents the user with 2 processes to run.
 Any combination of these processes can be run through an integer input.